metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

-This is a simple example for fine-tuning PET-MAD (or a general PET model), that can be used as a template for general Fine-tuning with metatrain.
+This is a simple example for fine-tuning PET-MAD (or a general PET model), that can be used as a template for general fine-tuning with metatrain.
-Finetuning a pretrained model allows you to obtain a model better suited for your specific system.
+Fine-tuning a pretrained model allows you to obtain a model better suited for your specific system.
 You need to provide a dataset of structures that have been evaluated at a reference level of theory, usually DFT.
-Finetuning a universal model such as PET-MAD allows for reasonable model performance even if little training data is available.
+Fine-tuning a universal model such as PET-MAD allows for reasonable model performance even if little training data is available.